How we’re funded

 Contracts for service

-We recently began to offer services to research institution, funders, and publishers in an effort to transition from a grant-only funding scheme, to one that includes a "service revenue model" that still remains truthful to our values.
+We recently began to offer services to research institutions, funders, and publishers in an effort to transition from a grant-only funding scheme, to one that includes a "service revenue model" that still remains truthful to our values.

 Presented in alphabetic order, below are the organizations that have contracted with us so far: